duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

 We are now free to switch back to automatic migrations for our simpler changes.
 Code First Migrations will take care of performing the automatic and code-based migrations in the correct order based on the metadata it is storing in the code-behind file for each code-based migration.

--   Let?s add a Post.Abstract property to our model
+-   Let's add a Post.Abstract property to our model

 ```
     public string Abstract { get; set; }